 "Appoint an integration strategist"

-Public activity differs from the private sector - although the processes may be similar, they have different purposes.
+Public sector activities differ from those in the private sector – although the processes may be similar, their purposes are different.

 Safety and security is key

-According to Jonas Agartz, safety is something that will become an even more important focus area in the future.
-It is not only about preventing someone from hacking into a system, but also that data does not "slip out" and ends up in the wrong hands.
+According to Thomas, safety is something that will become an even more important focus area in the future.
+It is not only about preventing someone from hacking into a system, but also avoiding leaks where data ends up in the wrong hands.

 Protected information must never be disclosed because it happened to receive different security classifications in another database or application.
 It is something that becomes especially important when more and more systems are connected to each other.